aladesiun/aladesiun/README.md

 - 👋 Hi, I’m aladesiun Temitope
-- 👀 I’m a full stack developer
+- 👀 I’m a full stack software engineer
--html
--css
--Javascript
--jquery
--vue.js
--php
--laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://twitter.com/Temitopeluke